ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 ##### Packers and Unpackers

-There is also auto-generated Packers and Unpackers for the ABI.
+There are also auto-generated Packers and Unpackers for the ABI.
 These will be used in `sayHello` and `setGreeting` functions to comfort the ABI.
 These functions are auto-generated and will be used in necessary places accordingly.